PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 	* [5 part series of basics](https://www.youtube.com/playlist?list=PLl8dD0doyrvHMoJGTdMtgLuHymaqJVjzt)
 	* [10 part series of more detail](https://www.youtube.com/playlist?list=PLl8dD0doyrvGyXjORNvirTIZxKopJr8s0)

 Everything is geared towards giving you a "quick start" whether that be a Recipe or a Demo Program.
 The idea is to give you something running and let you hack away at it.
-As a developer this saves tremendous amounts of time.
+As a developer this saves a tremendous amount of time.

 You **start** with a working program, a GUI on the screen.
 Then have at it.
 If you break something (`"a happy little accident"` as Bob Ross put it), then you can always backtrack a little to a known working point.

 A high percentage of users report both learning PySimpleGUI and completing their project in a single day.

 This isn't a rare event and it's not bragging.
 GUI programming doesn't HAVE to be difficult by definition and PySimpleGUI has certainly made it much much more approachable and easier (not to mention simpler).

 But, you need to look at this document when pushing into new, unknown territory.
 Don't guess... or more specifically, don't guess and then give up when it doesn't work.